-Age of Empires 4 release date: expect it in 2019, or even later
+Age of Empires 4 release date: likely in 2020 or later

 There's no announced release date for Age of Empires 4, and the game has almost entirely skipped 2018 when it comes to news beats—nothing's really happened since the Gamescom 2017 announcement.
-Next year, though, we're much more likely to learn when it's actually going to arrive.
+This year, though, we've been promised that we will hear more, just not quite yet.